 LED Lenser P7 LED Flashlight (8407) Review

-I always enjoy receiving flashlights from Discount LED Lights & Knives to review.
-They sell the German made LED Lenser products, which are extremely nice.
+I always enjoy reviewing flashlights like the German made LED Lenser products, which are extremely nice.
 One of the latest LED Lenser flashlights in the new HP (High Performance) line that has come on the market is the P7.
 This light is unique in that it has a focusable lens and is super bright.

 LED Lenser P7